top of page

 LAKE LANCER DAM

 The one-mile long Lake Lancer dam (also known as the Sugar River dam) was constructed in the 1970s.
-It is a 600-foot earthen embankment that channels water into a concrete spillway chute.
+It is a 6000-foot earthen embankment with an 150-foot concrete primary spillway and concrete chute outlet.

-Proposed improvements to the dam include maintaining the concrete spillway, repairing cracks in the weir crest and wall joint, abandoning the cold-water discharge system, reshaping the grade control structure, and adding more riprap.
+Proposed improvements to the dam include repairing cracks in the weir crest and wall joint within the primary spillway, abandoning the cold-water discharge system, reshaping the downstream grade control structure, constructing a new cold water discharge system, removing of the existing fish ladder, and construction on a new enclosed baseflow system.

 Lancer and Lancelot-Google Earth.PNG